Financial-Times/origami-webhooks/README.md

 ### Functions
 Origami webhooks currently has two AWS Lambda functions that live at the following endpoints:

-`/save`: This endpoint currently accepts incoming payloads from an org-wide GitHub webhook, evaluates whether or not the issue belongs to an Origami repository.
+`/save`: This endpoint currently accepts incoming payloads from an org-wide GitHub webhook, and evaluates whether or not the issue belongs to an Origami repository.
 If it does, the next step depends on the action that is being performed on the issue ('opened', 'edited', 'closed', etc).
 If an issue is 'labeled' and is specifically labelled with the UXD tag, this endpoint will reroute the issue to Slack (#ft-uxd), and will **not** save it anywhere.
 Otherwise, it logs the issue's payload in an S3 Bucket.

 `/report`: This endpoint posts to Slack once a day (currently 8h30 UTC).
 This is a scheduled event which parses the information it finds in the S3 bucket, generates a payload from that information, reports it to Slack (origami-internal) and then empties out the S3 bucket.

 ## Requirements